Main Metaphor Map of English page

 - This will produce the pop-up ‘metaphor card’, with information about the links between the two categories.
-At this stage, we do not have online examples published for each area, though it has all been analysed.
-However, all 2D03 Excitement cards have dates and examples of each metaphorical link.

 - Click on one of the underlined words given as examples of the metaphor.
 This will take you to the Historical Thesaurus (HT) webpage entry for this word in its semantic context.
 If you wish to explore this word further and have access to the Oxford English Dictionary then there is a further link from the HT entry.

 - Return to the Mapping Metaphor tab in your browser.

 - This is not the only route through the visualisation, so please continue to play around with the links further and look for other categories that interest you.